promethivm-labs/Summa-Generativarum/Corpus/Axioms of Generative Mathematics.md

 Change is ontologically real, not merely epistemic illusion.
 The axiom asserts that the substrate *generates* non-trivial transformations.
 Without change, being would be static, atemporal, and generatively inert.

 **Generative Significance:**
-- Δ (delta, the transformation operator) is how the Lambda-Substrate perpetually regenerates coherence.
+- $\delta$ (delta, the transformation operator) is how the Lambda-Substrate perpetually regenerates coherence.
 - Change is not destruction of identity but *manifestation of generativity*.

 **Implications:**